 What does this all mean in the realm of modern parenting and divorcing?
 It means that many families and parents are attempting to balance their children and work in a way that their parents never did.
 They want it all – they want to keep the job and they want to see their kids, whether or not they are divorcing.
 But if you do add a divorce into the mix, I understand the parent’s need to stay connected to their children in any way that they can in order to create stability and provide emotional support during such a difficult time for the entire family; working the Split Shift is just one way to do that.

 With the recent changes in Illinois law in 2016, the law seems to be catching up to the direction of parenting in the modern era; there is no longer custody or visitation, rather there is allocation of parental responsibility that sets forth decision making responsibility and parenting time in a way that was not done previously.
-So, whether you are the 9-5 shift, the 18 hour workday, the work commuter, the travelling consultant, the homemaker or the Split Shifter, you are working for your family and the new laws seems to be catching up to the modern parenting, modern work shifts and modern divorces.
+So, whether you are the 9-5 shift, the 18-hour workday, the work commuter, the traveling consultant, the homemaker or the Split Shifter, you are working for your family and the new laws seem to be catching up to the modern parenting, modern work shifts and modern divorces.